 Greek Film Festival

-The Greek film industry has surged in the last decade thanks to filmmakers like Yorgos Lanthimos (Dogtooth, The Lobster, The Killing of a Sacred Deer) and Athina Rachel Tsangari (Attenberg, Chevalier).
+The Greek film industry has surged in the last decade thanks to filmmakers like Yorgos Lanthimos (The Favourite, The Lobster, The Killing of a Sacred Deer) and Athina Rachel Tsangari (Attenberg, Chevalier).
 At the Greek Film Festival, you’ll get the chance to discover more about the talent emerging out of Greece.

 QAGOMA is host to Australian Cinémathèque, a year-round film program that is the only place in Brisbane to routinely show classic cinema.
 It’s held on Wednesday nights and across the weekend, with occasional free screenings.
 This is a haven for movie-lovers, with rare movies, 35mm projections, and digital restorations on offer.
-A recent retrospective of Satyajit Ray, India’s biggest cinema legend, showed the sort of cultural events this organisation is capable of.

 Palace International Film Festivals

 The Palace Cinema chain continues to expand its selection of cultural film festivals that are held throughout the year at the multiple Palace Cinemas across the country.
-Showcasing film cultures from some of the most exciting countries for movie-lovers, Adelaide hosts seasons of Palace festivals including the Spanish Film Festival, German Film Festival, Volvo Scandinavian Film Festival, Lavazza Italian Film Festival and the British Film Festival.
+Showcasing film cultures from some of the most exciting countries for movie-lovers, Brisbane hosts seasons of Palace festivals including the Spanish Film Festival, German Film Festival, Volvo Scandinavian Film Festival, Lavazza Italian Film Festival and the British Film Festival.